mondoohq/docs/docs/platform/infra/cloud/kubernetes/scan-kubernetes-with-operator.md

    Choose how to scan cluster nodes:

-   - To create a CronJob for each node every time you scan, select **CronJob-based**.
-This is the recommended method.
-It doesn't permanently allocate resources to the integration.
+   - We strongly recommend that you leave **CronJob-based** selected.
+It's ideal for most infrastructures.
+A CronJob executes regularly to run the scans without permanently allocating any resources for Mondoo.

-   - If your nodes tend to be constantly in use, you can select **Deployment-based** scanning.
-This approach relies on a DaemonSet to assure that Mondoo scans the nodes continuously, even during high-traffic times.
+   - If your nodes tend to run at 100% usage, no resources are available for a CronJob to run a Mondoo scan.
+If you experience consistently failing Mondoo scans, select **Deployment-based** scanning instead.
+This approach reserves resources for Mondoo.
+It relies on a DaemonSet to assure that Mondoo scans the nodes continuously, even during high-traffic times.

 3. To continuously assess the security posture of workloads and resources in your cluster, enable **Scan workloads**.